 Pale Whale Canoe Fleet is Cook Forest’s premier livery for canoe, kayak, inner tube, and river raft rentals on the ‘Wild & Scenic’ Clarion River!
 Open from April through October, we have a variety of trips to help you make the most of your outing.

 View abundant wildlife year around throughout the park and along the Clarion River including whitetail deer, black bear, river otters, and bald eagles to name just a few.
+It's a great place to go birding any time of the year - click here for printable Cook Forest birding checklist!
 Observing wildlife great and small is a great way to get kids outside!

 Fish the nationally designated Wild and Scenic Clarion River for trout, bass, catfish, and pan fish.
 Toms Run is stocked with trout in the spring along with a special fishing pond near the park office which is available to kids age 12 or younger and people with a disability.
 Please be sure to follow all state fishing regulations.